top of page

 The system is designed to:

-Centralize all packaging data, drawings, and supplier records in one secure database.
+• Centralize packaging materials, drawings, and supplier documentation in a single platform

-Before jumping into design, I conducted stakeholder interviews and process mapping sessions to understand how each department managed packaging specifications, supplier data, and approvals.
+Before moving into design, I conducted stakeholder interviews and workflow analysis to understand how different departments managed packaging specifications, supplier documentation, and approval processes.

 Key insights revealed:

-Outdated or duplicated versions of drawings circulating by email.
+• Outdated or duplicated drawing versions circulating through email

-These findings became the foundation for defining user flows and dashboard requirements.
+These insights became the foundation for defining the information architecture, user flows, and dashboard requirements for the new ERP platform.

 Workflow Mapping & Information Architecture